 A deck can add years of enjoyment to your home, but over time the wood decking can wear down and even begin to rot if not properly maintained.
-This guide provides step by step instructions for how to maintain a deck and ensure you have a more durable and appealing outdoor space for years to come.
+Follow this guide for step by step instructions and learn how to maintain your deck.
+A little care and know-how will ensure you have a more durable and appealing outdoor space for years to come.

 - Be sure to inspect the wood where the ledger board meets the side of your house and where the stairs contact the ground.

 - As part of the deck inspection, wiggle or put weight against the railings to make sure they have tight connections.